jamesbriggs/rackping-wordpress-widget/rackping/README.md

 1. Click on "Appearances ...
 RackPing Monitoring ...
 Delete" and "Plugins ...
 Deactivate"

-2. Start your MySQL client program and Delete the old RackPing WordPress options row:
+2. Start your MySQL client program and delete the old RackPing WordPress options row:

 ```sql
 use wordpress;